farzahn/farzahn.github.io/_posts/2023-07-22-cloudflare-tunnels.md

 ---

 # What are Cloudflare Tunnels?

-Cloudflare(CF) Tunnels are an easy to use reverse proxy solution create by Cloudflare for expose internal services securly to the public internet.
-The package used to create these tunnels is called cloudflared, and is available for install on many different platforms and Operating Systemss.
+Cloudflare (CF) Tunnels are an easy-to-use reverse proxy solution created by Cloudflare to securely expose internal services to the public internet.
+The package used to create these tunnels is called "cloudflared," and it is available for installation on various platforms and operating systems.
 In this guide, I will be using Ubuntu as my OS and following Cloudflare's documentation for Debian-based x86 64-bit systems.

 ## My Use Case

 I host many services in my homelab, some of which I would like to easily share with friends and family.
-Cloudflare Tunnels makes this extremly simple by allowing me to define a list of IP Addresses on my local network, which will then use the Cloudflared package to create a secure tunnel out to the Cloudflare and automatically update my Cloudflare DNS records to match.
-From there I can use Cloudflare Zero Trust to lockdown who has access to which domains.
+Cloudflare Tunnels make this extremely simple by allowing me to define a list of IP addresses on my local network.
+These addresses will then use the "cloudflared" package to create a secure tunnel out to Cloudflare and automatically update my Cloudflare DNS records to match.
+From there, I can use Cloudflare Zero Trust to lock down who has access to which domains.

-Once example of a service I expose to the public internet is Proxmox VE.
-One of my family members was learning python and wanted to spin-up an Ubuntu VM to use for building and testing their code.
-Unfortunatly the laptop they had at the time did not provide the nessesary resources to run a VM and support the host.
+An example of a service I expose to the public internet is Proxmox VE.
+One of my family members was learning Python and wanted to spin up an Ubuntu VM to use for building and testing their code.
+Unfortunately, the laptop they had at the time did not provide the necessary resources to run a VM and support the host.

-To solve for this, I grabbed one of my spare Intel NUCs and installed a fresh instance of Proxmox VE.
-Then after creating a sperate network and setting up some firewall rules on my Unifi Network (Outside the scope of this documentation), I went ahead and listed the IP Address of the new Proxmox server into Cloudflare Tunnels and viola, Proxmox was now available to them via any old browser.
+To solve this issue, I grabbed one of my spare Intel NUCs and installed a fresh instance of Proxmox VE.
+After creating a separate network and setting up some firewall rules on my Unifi Network (outside the scope of this documentation), I listed the IP address of the new Proxmox server into Cloudflare Tunnels, and voila, Proxmox was now available to them via any browser.

-Additionally, I wan able to utilize Cloudflare Zero Trust to setup security around the page and only allow users specified in an access group to have access to the server.
+Additionally, I was able to utilize Cloudflare Zero Trust to set up security around the page and only allow users specified in an access group to have access to the server.

-## How to setup Cloudflare Tunnels
+## How to Set up Cloudflare Tunnels

 ### Configure Cloudflare Zero Trust

 ### Configure Ubuntu Server